logo

 In light of this, we have compiled a list of industry experts' solar predictions and forecasts to see what they have to say about the solar energy market in 2024.

-Solar Trends and Predictions of Australian Households
+Solar Trends and Predictions of Australian Household

 An Australian home retrofitted with solar panels.png